tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 run command b
 ```

 This is really useful for workflows like `build → test → deploy`.
-Sometimes you just want to run `deploy` without running `build` again.
+Sometimes I just want to run `deploy` without running `build` again.
 Just makes this easy.

 6. **Write recipes in any language - special one, my favorite!**

 This is the coolest feature.
-You can write recipes in any language you want.
+I can write recipes in any language I want.
 Python, JavaScript, Ruby, whatever.
 Just use shebang:

 ```just
 polyglot: python js perl sh ruby nu